BEMRosetta/BEMRosetta/other/test/Readme.md

 This simple demo just loads a Nemoh model (-i --input option), prints some data about the model (-r --report option), and exports it to Wamit format and to FAST format (-c --convert option).

+Parameters are done in sequence: if a physical parameter is changed after export, saved files will not include the change.
+In addition, they can be repeated as desired.

 ```
 BEMRosetta\other\test>md ".\testWamit"
 BEMRosetta\other\test>md ".\testFAST"